-All of these topics are converged into work books which are enriched with several outstanding features including conciseness and easy to follow- through instructions.
-Examples are also provided to promote learning.
-Students at the beginner level are given the confidence to read and write Punjabi effectively.
+Students at the beginner level are given the confidence to read and write in Punjabi.
 This level of development provides learning opportunities for vocabulary variety.
-Part of speech will engage students to learn authentic Punjabi and basic elements of grammar for example pronouns, verbs, adverbs, conjunction and adjectives.
+Parts of speech will engage students to learn authentic Punjabi.
+Basic elements of grammar being taught include numbers, genders, tenses, substituting one word for a group of words, antonyms, and parts of speech.